awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_example-scps.md

 ## Example 8: Prevent IAM Principals from Making Certain Changes, with Exceptions for Admins<a name="example-scp-restricts-with-exception"></a>

 This SCP builds on the previous example to make an exception for administrators\.
-It prevents IAM principals in accounts from making changes to a common administrative IAM role created in all accounts in your organization *except* for administrators using the specified role\.
+It prevents IAM principals in accounts from making changes to a common administrative IAM role created in all accounts in your organization *except* for administrators using a specified role\.

 ```
 {